NepTudMio/NepTudMio.github.io/source/_posts/hello-world.md

 ## Android Software Specialized Notes

-Please do take look at [this video](https://cloud.189.cn/t/QVbqE3VBJVV3) to properly configure the software.
+Please do take a look at [this video](https://cloud.189.cn/t/QVbqE3VBJVV3) to properly configure the software.

 访问码: dmd9